-- 1936 Scoping is a refinement of Error!
-Reference source not found. (see 7.9.1) that optimizes the - 1937 conformance advertisement of component profile implementations by reducing the number of required - 1938 CIM ElementConformsToProfile association instances; for details, see 7.14 and DSP1033. - 1939 Scoping does not apply to pattern profiles. - 1940 The scoping relationship is defined by the following elements: - The central class adaptation of the referenced profile (see 7.9.3.2) provides the focal point for identifying all other adaptation instances of the referenced profile. - A central class adaptation of the referencing profile (see 7.9.3.2) that is based (see 7.13.2.1) on the scoping class adaptation of the referenced profile (see 7.9.3.4) provides the primary intersection between adaptations of the referencing and reference profile. - The scoping path (see 7.9.3.5) defined by the referenced profile provides the algorithm to located a instances of the referenced profile's central class adaptation from an instance of the referencing profile's central class adaptation, (which is also the referenced profile's scoping class adaptation.) - For example, an Example Fan profile might define a FanSystem adaptation of the CIM_System class as its scoping class adaptation, and an Example Computer System profile might define its ComputerSystem - 1952 adaptation of the CIM ComputerSystem class as the central class adaptation, and base it on the - 1953 FanSystem adaptation of the Example Fan profile.
-In this case the Example Computer System profile - 1954 defines a scoping relationship to the Example Fan profile, because the central class adaptation of the - referencing profile is based on the scoping class adaptation of the referenced profile. - NOTE: Not every implies a scoping relationship; a scoping relationship is only defined if the central class adaptation - of the referencing profile is based on the scoping class adaptation of the referenced profile.
-For example, the - 1958 Example Fan profile might reference an Example Sensors profile that defines a SensorSystem adaptation of the - 1959 CIM_System class as its scoping class adaptation; in this case the Example Fan profile does not (and cannot for - class compatibility reasons; see 7.13.2.1) define its central class adaptation based on the scoping class adaptation of - 1961 the Example Sensors profile.
+- The central class adaptation (see 7.9.3.2) defined by the referencing profile - A scoping relationship is established with a profile usage if the central class adaptation defined by the referencing profile is based on (see 7.13.2.1) the scoping class adaptation defined by the used profile. - 1014 Tolerending profile is based on (see 7.10.2.1) the scoping class adaptation defined by the asea profile. - For example, an Example Fan profile might define a FanSystem adaptation of the CIM_System class as its scoping class adaptation, and an Example Computer System profile might define its ComputerSystem - 1817 adaptation of the CIM ComputerSystem class as the central class adaptation, and base it on the - 1818 FanSystem adaptation of the Example Fan profile.
+In this case the Example Computer System profile - 1819 defines a scoping relationship to the Example Fan profile, because the central class adaptation of the - 1820 referencing profile is based on the scoping class adaptation of the used profile. - Note that not every profile usage implies a scoping relationship; a scoping relationship is only defined if - the central class adaptation of the referencing profile is based on the scoping class adaptation of the used - 1823 profile.
+For example, the Example Fan profile might reference an Example Sensors profile that defines a - 1824 SensorSystem adaptation of the CIM System class as its scoping class adaptation; in this case the - 1825 Example Fan profile does not (and cannot for class compatibility reasons; see 7.13.2.1) define its central - 1826 class adaptation based on the scoping class adaptation of the Example Sensors profile.

-7.9.3.2 Central class adaptation
+1827 7.9.3.2 Central class adaptation

-- 1963 A profile shall designate exactly one mandatory class adaptation as the central class adaptation. - 1964 For requirements relating to profile registration, see 7.14.
+- 1828 A profile shall designate exactly one mandatory class adaptation as the central class adaptation. - For requirements relating to profile registration, see 7.14. - 1830 The central class adaptation is the focal point of a subject profile.
+It should model the central managed - 1831 object type in the management domain that is addressed by the subject profile.

-- The central class adaptation is the focal point of a subject profile.
-It should model the central managed object type in the management domain that is addressed by the subject profile. - 1967 7.9.3.3 Non-central class adaptations - 1968 An association path formed by association and ordinary class adaptations of the profile that enables - 1969 traversal from an instance of the central class adaptation to an instance of a participating non-central - 1970 class adaptation is sufficient to identify an instance of that non-central class as one that shall be - 1971 conformant to the profile. - 1972 For all other non-central class adaptations, the profile shall specify a means to identify conformant - 1973 instances. - 1974 7.9.3.4 Scoping class adaptation - 1975 A pattern profile (see 7.8.4) shall not designate a scoping class adaptation. - 1976 A component profile (see 7.8.3) shall designate exactly one mandatory class adaptation as the scoping - 1977 class adaptation.
-In this case, the scoping class adaptation shall be different from the designated central - 1978 class adaptation (see 7.9.3.2). - 1979 An autonomous profile (see 7.8.2) shall either not designate a scoping class adaptation, or shall - 1980 designate the same class adaptation as both the central class adaptation (see 7.9.3.2) and the scoping - 1981 class adaptation.
-In either case, the scoping class adaptation of the autonomous profile shall be the - 1982 same as its central class adaptation. - 1983 For requirements relating to profile registration, see 7.14. - 1984 The scoping class adaptation provides an external attach point for scoping profiles.
-A scoping profile may - 1985 connect to that attach point by defining its central class adaptation based on the scoping class adaptation - 1986 defined in referenced profiles. - 1987 7.9.3.5 Scoping path - A scoping path is an association traversal path defined by the subject profile connecting its central class adaptation with its scoping class adaptation. - adaptation with its scoping class adaptation - 1990 Each component profile shall define a scoping path.
+1832 7.9.3.3 Scoping class adaptation

+- 1833 A component profile (see 7.8.3) shall designate exactly one mandatory class adaptation as the scoping - 1834 class adaptation.
+In this case, the scoping class adaptation shall be different from the designated central - 1835 class adaptation (see 7.9.3.2). - 1836 An autonomous profile (see 7.8.2) shall either not designate a scoping class adaptation, or shall - designate the same class adaptation as both the central class adaptation (see 7.9.3.2) and the scoping - 1838 class adaptation.

+- For requirements relating to profile registration, see 7.14. - 1840 The scoping class adaptation provides an external attach point for scoping profiles.
+A scoping profile may - 1841 connect to that attach point by defining its central class adaptation based on the scoping class adaptation - 1842 defined in used profiles.

+7.9.3.4 Scoping path

+- 1844 A scoping path is an association traversal path defined by the subject profile connecting its central class - 1845 adaptation with its scoping class adaptation. - 1846 Each component profile shall define a scoping path.
 The scoping path shall be specified by a set of - adaptations of associations and ordinary classes that are defined by the subject profile.
-The scoping path - 1992 shall enable bi-directional navigation between instances of the central class adaptation and instances of - 1993 the scoping class adaptation.
+The scoping path - 1848 shall enable bi-directional navigation between instances of the central class adaptation and instances of - the scoping class adaptation.